zxc916684603/ecs/intl.en-US/API Reference/Cloud assistant/CreateCommand.md

         -   After an invocation times out, the state of the invocation record \([InvokeRecordStatus](~~64845~~)\) becomes Failed.
         -   The timeout of last invocation does not affect the next invocation.
 -   You can use the WorkingDir parameter to specify the invocation path of the command.
 For Linux-based instances, the default path is /root.
 For Windows-based instances, the default path is the one where the cloud assistant client process is located, such as C:\\ProgramData\\aliyun\\assist\\$\(version\).
--   You can create up to 100 cloud assistant commands in a region.
-You can also [submit a ticket](https://workorder-intl.console.aliyun.com/#/ticket/createIndex) to adjust the upper limit.
 -   You can enable variables in a script by setting EnableParameter to true.
 Cloud assistant supports the format of `{{&(parameter)}}` in the CommandContent parameter, while you run the script via the InvokeCommand method, you can enter the value of variables.
 Imagine that you create a script of `echo {{name}}`, then you can set the Parameter to <name,Jack\> and the like in the InvokeCommand method, in the actual invocation, the cloud assistant uses `echo Jack`.

 ## Debugging {#apiExplorer .section}